Hadoop-Installer/Hadoop-Installer/README.md

 # Hadoop-Installer
-Hadoop installer is a open source software.
+Hadoop installer is an open source software.

 Purpose of this application is to reduce efforts of students & professionals in installing Hadoop Framework, Application directly installs Hadoop without any command in few clicks.